When Your Milk Is Not Enough

 - Baby has evidence of dehydration.

-- Baby experiences weight loss greater than eight to ten percent on day five or later.
+- Baby experiences weight loss greater than eight to ten percent.

 - Baby is still having dark, sticky stools at day five.